Migrate MySQL-Compatible Databases to TiDB Cloud Using Data Migration

 To migrate only existing data of the source database to TiDB Cloud, choose Existing data migration.

-You can choose to use physical mode or logical mode to migrate existing data.
+You can only use logical mode to migrate existing data.
 For more information, see Migrate existing data and incremental data.

 Migrate only incremental data